-Marek’s disease is an insidious disease that catches many keepers by surprise.
+Marek’s disease is an insidious ailment that catches many keepers by surprise.

 Its effect on your flock can be devastating.